Hyundai Motor Group chases local chipmakers to cut exposure to shortage - Up News Info

 Analysts noted that foundries are don’t like to expand production capacity for specific customers because it may take years to recoup spending on equipment and capital investment, and demand can change quickly.

 “Our chips may not become Hyundai’s major chips or substitute those chips already in use, but ours could be Hyundai’s solution in times of shortage or disruption to supply chains abroad,” a senior official at a fabless company said.
-(Reporting by Heekyong Yang, additional reporting by Joyce Lee; Editing by Jack Kim)
+(Reporting by Heekyong Yang, additional reporting by Joyce Lee; Editing by Jack Kim and Gerry Doyle)

 Advertisement